fcc-joemcintyre/pollster/doc/design.md

 as supported by Babel.
 React-router is used for routing.
 Components use the Material-UI library and the Emotion CSS-in-JS library.

 Build is performed with npm scripts (server) and Webpack (client).
 Workspaces (npm version 7 or later) are used for project organization.

+Libraries are implemented with ES2020 Javascript, or Typescript (with ES2020 output).